WanxiaJaneYang/Labman/LabMan-Backend/README.md

 - 1.0 Initial functions

+## License

+This project is licensed under the ISC License - see the LICENSE.md file for details

 ## Author

 - Chang Liu
 - Wanxia Yang
 - Shuxiao Peng
-- Kaini Chang
+- Kaini Chang  (completed)

-## License

-This project is licensed under the ISC License - see the LICENSE.md file for details